UOAF/bms_html_briefing/README.md

 In the config.ini file (see the example provided!), set the location of your BMS folder, the desired output folder for the .thml files and your callsign.
 E.g.
 ```
 bms_location = D:\Falcon BMS 4.38
-output_folder = C:\Games\bms_html_briefing\output
 callsign = wsy
 ```

 Then run
 ```
-python make_pages.py config.ini
+python html_brief.py
 ```
 or, if you are on Windows and don't want to install Python,
 ```
-make_pages.exe config.ini
+html_brief.exe
 ```

-It will generate .html files in the output directory.
+It will generate .html files in the /output directory.
 You can open them in a browser and edit them to your heart's content.
 When finished, you can, for example, print them to .pdf and use with [OpenKneeboard](https://openkneeboard.com/).

 If you set the option ```joined = True``` it will generate a single .html file with all pages in it.
 When you open it in a (modern) browser and print it to PDF, it should automatically separate pages correctly.
 This saves some time compared to printing each page separately.